-Applications to the EnvEast Doctoral Training Partnership are open for entry in autumn 2018.
+Applications to the EnvEast Doctoral Training Partnership are now closed for entry in autumn 2018.

-Applications to the EnvEast Doctoral Training Partnership are open for autumn 2018 entry.The application deadline is 23:59 on 8 January 2018; interviews will take place on 12/13 February 2018.
+Applications to the EnvEast Doctoral Training Partnership are now closed for autumn 2018 entry.The application deadline was 23:59 on 8 January 2018; interviews will take place on 12/13 February 2018.

 We are piloting a new scheme for 2018 entry, by which candidates who are graduates of quantitative degrees but who do not have prior experience of study in the environmental sciences may be awarded an additional 3 months of studentship funding.
 This scheme seeks to build on NERC’s Research Experience Placements scheme.